Eli and Edythe Broad

 Eli and Edythe Broad have spent their lifetime giving back.

-After creating shareholder wealth by providing vital homebuilding and retirement savings services through the two Fortune 500 companies he created—KB Home and SunAmerica, Inc.—Eli Broad and Edythe, his wife of 58 years, are now devoting their time, energy and resources to philanthropy.
+After creating shareholder wealth by providing vital homebuilding and retirement savings services through the two Fortune 500 companies he created—KB Home and SunAmerica, Inc.—Eli Broad and Edythe, married since 1954, are now devoting their time, energy and resources to philanthropy.

 As the child of immigrant parents, Eli Broad was instilled with the values of hard work, education and the dream that anything was possible.
 He and Edythe both attended Detroit Public Schools, and then he attended Michigan State University, graduating with a degree in accounting and becoming the youngest CPA in the state’s history.